Module 6: The Digital Detective — Troubleshooting and Search

 Next Module

-Section titled “Next Module”Now that you possess the ability to dissect history to locate regressions and build forensic audit trails, it is time to look outwards.
-Learn how to synchronize your local work with external servers, handle complex merge conflicts, and manage upstream changes safely in Module 7: Professional Collaboration.
+Section titled “Next Module”Now that you can dissect history to locate regressions and build forensic audit trails, look outward to collaboration workflows.
+Learn how to synchronize local work with external servers, handle complex merge conflicts, and manage upstream changes safely in Module 7: Professional Collaboration.